 Recently, I found these pictures on my computer and realized I never did a post on this.
-I made the no sew curtains in my family room from some pretty blue and white patterned fabric* that I fell in love with.
+I made no-sew curtains in my family room from some pretty blue and white patterned fabric* that I fell in love with.
 It really is easy to make your own curtains with the need for a sewing machine!